 - science communication and social media outreach

 In addition, there will be opportunities to investigate other areas of MSU’s campus as they arise during construction work.
-Students will gain experience working in Cultural Resource Management contexts, as they will participate in the day-to-day operations of the Campus Archaeology Program’s ongoing relationship with Infrastructure, Planning, and Facilities.
+Students will gain experience working in Cultural Resource Management (CRM) contexts, as they will participate in the day-to-day operations of the Campus Archaeology Program’s ongoing relationship with Infrastructure, Planning, and Facilities (IPF).
 While conducting this work, students will learn about the cultural heritage of their own university.
 They will be expected to disseminate this knowledge through public outreach opportunities, archaeological tours, and blogs.

 Course Requirements